blazingcoder001/Scrap-management/README.md

 This is partial implementation of front end created for smart India Hackathon.
 Click on Home.html to go to the home page.
 From there, by clicking different options, you will be able to explore the website if links are added.
+Also, screen shots of the working webise is added for easy reference.